-You can now configure Windows 10 to display seconds in the taskbar’s notification area clock without using a third-party program.
+You can now configure Windows 10 or 11 to display seconds in the taskbar’s notification area clock without using a third-party program.
 This is possible using a hidden registry setting in Windows 10, and it’s a built-in GUI option in Windows 11.

 How to Show Seconds in the Tray Clock

 To display seconds in the Windows 10 Taskbar clock, follow these steps: